 - Has urinary retention problems

-- Has enlarged prostate
+- Has enlarged prostate issue

 Activities such as sexual intercourse, improper hygiene of the genital region, holding back urine for long period of time, insufficient daily water intake and urinary retention as well as a whole range of other possible reasons have been known to cause an infection.

-What are the symptoms of bladder infection?
+So, what are the symptoms of bladder infection?

-If you are pregnant and experiencing signs of bladder infection then you should seek the immediate attention of your physician as not doing so could lead to complications during child birth.
+If you are pregnant and experiencing signs of bladder infection then you should seek the immediate attention of your physician as not doing so could lead to other complications during child birth.

 Below are some of the common symptoms of a bladder infection.